25 Must-See Light Installations at Hayward Gallery's Light Show

 8. Fischli and Weiss Son et Lumiere (Le Rayon vert) (1990) Flashlight, turntable, plastic cup, adhesive tape (Picture below – screenshot from the Hayward gallery website)

-An artistic collaboration between Swiss-born Peter Fischli and David Weiss, both have long explored the use of light and the homemade to create sculptures and installations.
+An artistic collaboration between Swiss-born Peter Fischli and David Weiss, both have long explored the use of light and homemade to create sculptures and installations.

 9. Ceal Floyer Throw (1997) Theatre light, metal gobo (no. 8136)